giorgiop94/digital-garden/_notes/Book - The Listening Society - Hanzi Freinacht.md

 Metamodernism is the marriage of extreme irony with a deep, unyielding sincerity.
 These two sides are in superposition to one another.
 The sincerity makes the irony much more effective, because it becomes genuinely ambiguous; the irony, because it is all-encompassing, creates room for an unapologetic, even religious, sincerity of emotions, hopes and aspirations.
 Without the irony and the sarcasm, my sincerity would simply be too much; it would awaken severe suspicions, and for good reason too.

 ### Beyond Left and Right
 Going “beyond Left and Right” means that we make questions of the relations between public sector, private sector and civil sphere into **open discussions where the best empirical arguments for each mechanism, in each case, must be taken into consideration**.
 For instance, do “free markets” work more or less efficiently than state bureaucracies?
-The answer depends on what area of society we are studying, what values need to be taken into account in our common goals within this area, and what kind of state bureaucracy and how functional a market we have available ([[markets may not be the best structure for disruptive innovation]])
+The answer depends on what area of society we are studying, what values need to be taken into account in our common goals within this area, and what kind of state bureaucracy and how functional a market we have available ([[markets may not be the best structure for disruptive innovation]] & [[markets are not best suited for serving all our needs]])

 ## Dancing with Complexity
 [[epistemic humility]]